-Best known for the part he played in the 1913 lockout, Jim Larkin died on this day in 1947.
+Best known for the part he played in the 1913 lockout, Jim Larkin died on 30 January 1947.

 The accompanying photograph shows Jim Larkin (1876 – 1947) addressing a crowd on Dublin's O'Connell Street, shortly after his return from America in 1923.
 He is standing above a small crowd of men, with his arms raised.
 This pose was adapted by sculptor Oisín Kelly for his statue of Larkin on O'Connell Street.

 This photograph is taken from RTÉ's Cashman Collection.

 Also presented here is Oisin Kelly's statue of Jim Larkin on O'Connell Street, Dublin from the RTÉ Archives photographic collection.
 This photograph was taken by Thomas Holton on 26 May, 2004.